David Mayne: Career

-He lectured at Imperial College London from 1959-67 and also received his PhD in 1967 at the University of London under John Westcott.
+He lectured at Imperial College London from 1959-67 and in 1967 obtained his DSc (Eng) and PhD at the University of London under John Westcott.
 He was a Research Fellow at Harvard (1971).
-At Imperial College he was professor of control theory (1971–91) as well as concurrently heading the Department of Electrical Engineering (1984–88).
+At Imperial College he was Professor of Control theory (1971–91) as well as concurrently heading the Department of Electrical Engineering (1984–88).

-He was a professor in the Dept. of Electrical and Computer Engineering at University of California, Davis from 1989-96.
-From 1996 he has been a professor emeritus.
+He was subsequently a professor in the Dept. of Electrical and Computer Engineering at University of California, Davis from 1989-96.
+In 1996 he became Professor Emeritus and Senior Research Investigator in the Control and Power Research Group of the Department of Electrical and Electronic Engineering at Imperial College London.
 He was named honorary professor at Beihang University in Beijing in 2006.